davidrauch/btrminixFS/README.md

-# btrminix
+# btrminixFS

-A backwards-compatible implementation of CoW and snapshots for MinixFS 3.
+A backwards-compatible implementation of CoW and snapshots for minixFS 3.

 @ Filesystems Project Seminar, WS 2017/18, HPI